bharatm11/Geomagic_Touch_ROS_Drivers/README.md

 2. Download and Extract OpenHaptics and Haptic Device drivers

 Download drivers using instructions at: https://3dsystems.teamplatform.com/pages/102863?t=fptvcy2zbkcc
+If you cannot access that page, use `Old device drivers` on the bottom of this README

 3. Install Openhaptics